Deploying Open-Source Large Language Models: A performance Analysis: Results

 Finally, we can notice that although the cost of these GPUs is far from trivial (V100 16GB $\approx$ \$5000, A100 40GB $ \approx $ \$8500), it is not necessary to possess an exorbitant quantity to successfully run a local alternative to ChatGPT or other proprietary solutions.
 In fact, with two A100 40GB GPUs (or a single 80GB GPU), it is already possible to run LLaMa-3-70B or Mixtral 8x7B under very good conditions.
 According to numerous benchmarks and user reviews, these models are serious contenders to GPT-4.

 To a lesser extent, it is possible to host smaller models (in the range of 7 to 30B) and achieve extremely impressive generation speeds, especially if requests are parallelized.
 For example, we can observe in Figure 1 the number of tokens generated per second and per user as a function of the number of simultaneous requests and the size of the prompt, and in Figure 2 the total number of tokens generated per second (for all users combined) as a function of the number of simultaneous requests and the size of the prompts.
-Thus, we can observe that for a model like Mixtral 8x7B — which has 49B parameters and only 12-13B active parameters at any given time (MoE architecture) [3] — we can achieve up to 700 tokens/second for 128 simultaneous requests with a nearly zero context (30 tokens), and we can obtain an inference speed of just under 20 tokens per second for 20 simultaneous users.
+Thus, we can observe that for a model like Mixtral 8x7B — which has 49B parameters and only 12-13B active parameters at any given time (MoE architecture) \cite{jiang2024mixtral} — we can achieve up to 700 tokens/second for 128 simultaneous requests with a nearly zero context (30 tokens), and we can obtain an inference speed of just under 20 tokens per second for 20 simultaneous users.